M-HT/SR/games/Warcraft/release/windows/readme-Windows.txt

 NativeWindows, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer

 libADLMIDI is the default library, others can be selected in the configuration file.
-NativeWindows and libADLMIDI dond't require additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
+NativeWindows and libADLMIDI don't require additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.